AdaCore/gnatstudio/docs/users_guide/debugging.rst

 By default, only the subprogram name is displayed.
 Hide the call stack view by closing it and show it again using the menu :menuselection:`Debug --> Data --> Call Stack` menu.

+Showing extra information like the value for parameters requires more work from the debugger, and thus will be slower.

 .. index:: debugger; variables view
 ..  _The_Variables_View: